Processing data with code

 - Combining or formatting complex objects

-In Agentic WorkFlow, you can write small pieces of Python code to handle these advanced cases inside a workflow.
+In Agentic WorkFlow, you can write small pieces of Python inside a workflow.

 The Code node